openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 Implementations MUST implement `AES-256`.
 An implementation SHOULD use `AES-256` in the case of a v1 SEIPD packet, or `AES-256` with any available AEAD mode in the case of a v2 SEIPD packet, if all recipient certificates indicate support for it (explicitly or implicitly).

-A v4 or v6 certificate that contains a PQ(/T) key SHOULD include `AES-256` in the "Preferred Symmetric Ciphers for v1 SEIPD" subpacket.
-A v6 certificate that contains a PQ(/T) key SHOULD include the pair `AES-256` with `OCB` in the "Preferred AEAD Ciphersuites" subpacket.
+A certificate that contains a PQ(/T) key SHOULD include `AES-256` in the "Preferred Symmetric Ciphers for v1 SEIPD" subpacket and SHOULD include the pair `AES-256` with `OCB` in the "Preferred AEAD Ciphersuites" subpacket.

 If `AES-256` is not explicitly in the list of the "Preferred Symmetric Ciphers for v1 SEIPD" subpacket, and if the certificate contains a PQ/T key, it is implicitly at the end of the list.
 This is justified since `AES-256` is mandatory to implement.